Two Hotels in Cuba

 Hotel Nacional de Cuba -first of two hotels in Cuba

-Hotel National de Cuba was built in 1932 as a luxury hotel, in a mixture of Sevillian, Moorish and Art Deco styles of architecture.
-The hotel is a National Monument written in the World Memory Register.
-It is co-located with Santa Clara Battery on Taganana Hill in the heart of Havana.
+Hotel Nacional de Cuba was built in 1932.
+The luxury hotel is in a mixture of Sevillian, Moorish, and Art Deco styles of architecture.
+The hotel is a National Monument and has been inscribed in the World Memory Register.
+It is co-located with Santa Clara Battery on Taganana Hill in the heart of Havana (Vedado.)
 Both Santa Clara Battery and Old Havana are UNESCO World Heritage Sites.
-The site commands an expansive view of Havana Harbor, Old Havana, and the Malecón, the iconic five mile seawall that runs along the harbor.
+The site commands an expansive view of Havana Harbor, Old Havana, and the Malecón.

 San Juan de los Remedios was founded by the Spanish in 1578.
-Because of its rich history, the Plaza Mayor or Main Square, Plaza Isabel II, is a historical treasure and a National Monument.
-The Hotel Encanto Barcelona was once a colonial mansion and anchors one end of the plaza, within easy walking distance to the city’s treasures.
+Because of its rich history, the Main Square, Plaza Isabel II, is a historical treasure and a National Monument.
+The Hotel Encanto Barcelona was once a colonial mansion and anchors one end of the plaza.
+Everything within the city is within easy walking distance.
 It holds a merit award for preserving architectural and historical value in a colonial town.

 How We Got There

-Many travel organizations and private individuals are licensed to offer educational visits to Cuba.
-We selected a Road Scholar program.
-Road Scholar is a self-described “university of the world” for travelers’ age 50+.
-The itinerary provided an intimate immersion into Cuban culture, including guided visits with musicians, photographers, dancers, artist, and private citizens in their homes.
+Travel organizations and private individuals offer educational visits to Cuba.
+We selected Road Scholar, the self-described “university of the world” for travelers aged 50+.
+The itinerary provided an intimate immersion into Cuban culture, including guided visits with musicians, photographers, dancers, artists, and private citizens in their homes.
 The authentic Cuban food was exquisite and served in captivating settings, usually private homes or Paladares.
 Cuba’s architectural beauty and the warm charm of the Cuban people made our trip an unforgettable experience.